Spread betting in sports is a way to bet on how close a game will be, not just who wins or loses.

 Key Takeaways

-The underdog, on the other hand, has a plus sign, showing how many points they can afford to lose while still covering the spread.
+The underdog gets a plus (+) sign, showing how many points they can lose by, or win outright, and still cover the bet.

 Example: